rajeevranjanpandey/GridMind-CT/README.md

 ---
 ## Future Plans

 The current release of GridMind-CT focuses on foundational model architecture, causal reasoning, and integration with basic simulation pipelines.
-In the near future, we plan to expand its capabilities in the following directions:
+Shortly, we plan to expand our capabilities in the following directions:

 ### 1. Fine-Tuning with Real Indian Grid Data
 - Integrate synthetic SCADA/PMU datasets and anonymized open grid logs.